Topkapı Palace: Golden Path

-The Golden Road (Altınyol) is a narrow passage that forms the axis of the Harem, dating from the 15th century.
+The Golden Path (Altınyol) is a narrow passage that forms the axis of the Harem, dating from the 15th century.
 It extends between the Courtyard of the Harem Eunuch (Harem Ağaları Taşlığı) and the Privy Chamber (Has Oda).
 The sultan used this passage to pass to the Harem, the Privy Chamber and the Sofa-i Hümâyûn, the Imperial terrace.
 The Courtyard of the Queen Mother (Valide Sultan Taşlığı’), the Courtyard of the Chief Consort of the Sultan (Baş Haseki), the apartments of the Princes (Şehzadegân Daireleri), and the apartments of the Sultan (Hünkâr Dairesi) open to this passage.
 The walls are painted a plain white colour.
 It is believed that the attribute "golden" is due to the sultan's throwing of golden coins to be picked up by the concubines at festive days, although this is disputed by some scholars.

 Aviary / Harem Gate

 Until the late 19th century, there had been a small inner court in this corner of the Enderûn Courtyard.
 This court led through the Kuşhane Gate into the harem.
 Today this is the gate from which the visitors exit from the Harem.
 Birds were raised for the sultan's table in the buildings around the gate.
 On the inscription over the Kuşhane door one reads that Mahmud I had the kitchen of the Kuşhane repaired.
 The balcony of the aviary facing the Harem Gate was constructed during repair work in 1916.
 The building's facade resembles traditional aviaries.